 Wilkinson, L. A. (2010).
 A best practice guide to assessment and intervention for autism and Asperger syndrome in schools.
 London: Jessica Kingsley Publishers.

-- The School Psychologist's Guide to Assessment and Intervention for Autism Spectrum Disorder (ASD)
+- A Best Practice Guide to Assessment and Intervention for Autism Spectrum Disorder (ASD)

 - Faculty Bookshelf: Autism Resource Guide

-- Book Reviews: A Best Practice Guide to Assessment and Intervention for Autism Spectrum Disorder in Schools (1st & 2nd Editions)
+- Book Reviews: A Best Practice Guide to Assessment and Intervention for Autism Spectrum Disorder in Schools (2nd Edition)

-- Self-Help for Anxiety & Depression on the Autism Spectrum
+- A Self-Help Guide to Managing Anxiety and Depression on the Autism Spectrum

 - APA School Psychology Book Series - Autism in Schools: Evidence-Based Assessment & Intervention